Pivot Chart in Blazor Pivot Table Component

 Radius customization

-You can easily customize the radius of the pie chart series using the Radius property of the PivotChartSeries.
-The pie chart series has a radius of 80% of its total size by default.
+Users can adjust the radius of a pie chart series using the Radius property in the PivotChartSeries class.
+By default, the pie chart series has a radius of 80% of its total size.
+For example, the following code sets the radius to 70%.

 @using Syncfusion.Blazor.PivotView